roddi/FURRDataSource/README.md

 The old API will definitely go away sooner than the support for Swift 2 so do yourself a favor and update as soon as you find the time.
 It is mostly renames so updating shouldn't be a particularly hard task.

 If you plan moving to Swift 3 update to the new API first.

+## How to Swift 3
+All of the code uses `#if swift(>=3.0)` conditional compiling so no matter which Swift version you use, you will compile the same files.
+Unfortunately I have not found a way to propagate the Swift version settings down to the dependencies so there are two branches for Swift 2 and 3 which are only different by the Cartfile and the `SWIFT_VERSION` setting.

+__Swift 2__ remains on the `master` branch for now with all tagged releases being Swift 2.
+So you don't need to do anything as of now.

+__Swift 3__ is on the `swift3` branch.
+If you want to move to Swift 3 configure your Cartfile to point to that branch.

+If you have a good proposal on how to improve on that, please let me know!

+#### And as always: Bug tickets and PRs are very welcome!